YorgosPs/Yorgos-Psarellis/Research.md

 ### PhD Projects

-* Neural Networks learning how Bacteria move
-Chemotaxis is the ability of bacteria to direct multicellular motion along chemical gradients.
+* Learning how Bacteria move and with Neural Networks Chemotaxis is the ability of bacteria to direct multicellular motion along chemical gradients [1].
 This phenomenon is central to environmental, medical and agricultural processes.
 For this project, I trained Neural Networks that *learns* Chemotactic PDEs, and when integrated, can reproduce and predict bacterial density profiles.
 This has been done in the following cases:
   * Black-box PDE models
   * Gray-box PDE models
   * Partial information - second order models